itsraghz/springboot-quote-mgnt-system/target/classes/quotes.md

 * If you want to fly, give up everything that weights you down. #Advice #Motivation #Success
 * Accept people as they are, but place them where they belong. #Life #People #Advice
 * Remember, you don't need to speak a lot to say a lot. #Advice #Challenges #Self
-* Sometimes you have to disconnect to reconnect. #Self #Motivaiton #Break #Challenges
+* Sometimes you have to disconnect to reconnect. #Self #Motivation #Break #Challenges
 * Sit alone, and you will find answers to all your problems. #Problems #Advise
 * Focus on *Yourself* until the focus is *on* you! #Focus #Success #Motivation
 * Nobody watches you harder than the people who don't like you.
 Give them a good show!😇 #Success #Motivation #Life